Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 ![AzDo CD Release pipeline run](./images/azdo_pipeline_execution.png)

-Upon completion  both deployment stages: "Deploy to Test" and "Deploy to Production"  in the Azure DevOps pipeline should be successfully completed.
-To verify if the deployment was successful, navigate to Fabric->Deployment pipelines to verify that all the Fabric artifacts were promoted to Test and to Production.
+Once the execution is complete, both deployment stages, 'Deploy to Test' and 'Deploy to Production', in the Azure DevOps pipeline should be successful.
+To verify if the deployment was successful, navigate to Fabric -> Deployment pipelines to verify that all the Fabric artifacts were promoted to "Test" and to Production" stages.

 ## Understanding bootstrap script